 The Host Institution-based Mentor must be nominated for the purpose of providing supplementary guidance to the Lead Applicant during the award, such as more career-specific or institutionally relevant guidance.
 This mentor should support the Lead Applicant in navigating the administrative processes of setting up as an independent researcher and has a particularly important role at the start of the award.
-This mentor may be in the same Department as the Lead Applicant and is typically not to be the current supervisor of the Lead Applicant.
+This mentor must be from the intended Host Institution and may be in the same department as the Lead Applicant and typically is not the current sponsor of the Lead Applicant.